-The ESRD Network Patient Services Department receives many calls from facility staff regarding patients who don't come for treatment for days or weeks at a time.
+The HSAG: ESRD Network 17 Patient Services Department receives many calls from facility staff regarding patients who don't come for treatment for days or weeks at a time.
 Some callers ask if it is okay to discharge a patient who hasn't been in for a treatment for 30 days or longer.

-In light of the Centers for Medicaid & Medicare Services' (CMS') Prospective Payment System (PPS) and the Quality Incentive Program (QIP) that ties reimbursement to patient outcomes, here is a review of the Conditions for Coverage (CfCs) to ensure that patients' rights and the facility's standing with CMS are protected.
+In light of the Centers for Medicaid & Medicare Services' (CMS') Prospective Payment System (PPS) and the upcoming Quality Incentive Program (QIP) that ties reimbursement to patient outcomes, we wish to provide a review of the Conditions for Coverage (CfCs) to ensure that patients' rights and the facility's standing with CMS are protected.